tobbelobb/hp-mark/README.md

 # Remaining Challenges
  - The cameras' positions are estimated from images of known patterns.
 The results' accuracy are limited by errors in the markers and errors in the camera calibration values
- - We must measure and compensate for optical distortion
+ - We must calibrate the camera lens to compensate for optical distortion.
+This is time consuming and hard.
+The lo-distortion lens from Arducam helps a bit, but not all the way.

 # Opportunities & Smaller Use Cases
- - After we've found 3 or more points individually, then we need to solve the perspective-n-point (PnP) problem.
-   There's an interesting solver on its way into OpenCV that seems very good: [Added SQPnP algorithm to SolvePnP (2020)](https://github.com/opencv/opencv/pull/18371)
+ - There's an interesting PnP solver on its way into OpenCV that seems very good: [Added SQPnP algorithm to SolvePnP (2020)](https://github.com/opencv/opencv/pull/18371)
  - Distances between nozzle and markers may be measured by placing the nozzle on a marker, and letting hp-mark measure relative distances.
- - These distances are useful for line-collision-detector also.
- - We might need to control the image processor (to compensate distortion predictably, or for other tasks).
+ - We can add features in the future that control the image processor (to compensate distortion predictably, or for other tasks).
 An image processor can do [lots of things](https://webpages.uncc.edu/jfan/isp.pdf).
-But the Raspberry pi 4 and libcamera gives us the perfect tools for the job:
+The Raspberry pi 4 and libcamera gives us the perfect tools for the job:
    * [raspberrypi.org page about libcamera](https://www.raspberrypi.org/documentation/linux/software/libcamera/)
    * [libcamera's own home page](http://www.libcamera.org/)
    * [Blog post announcing libcamera](https://www.raspberrypi.org/blog/an-open-source-camera-stack-for-raspberry-pi-using-libcamera/)